This section outlines the administration of applications to translocate live aquatic organisms into and within Victoria including:

 Proponents who plan to undertake a translocation conforming to an approved protocol must demonstrate compliance with that protocol by applying for the authority to translocate aquatic organisms.
 If authorisation is granted, it will provide for an appropriate level of ongoing compliance monitoring.

-The DEPI in consultation with relevant stakeholders, will identify the need for protocols and lead their development.
-Following advice from the TEP, and approval by the Secretary, DEPI, or delegate, draft translocation protocols are referred to relevant stakeholders for comment.
+The VFA in consultation with relevant stakeholders, will identify the need for protocols and lead their development.
+Following advice from the TEP, and approval by the CEO, VFA, or delegate, draft translocation protocols are referred to relevant stakeholders for comment.

 To date, the following translocation protocols have been approved:

-- Protocols for the Translocation of Fish in Victorian Inland Public Waters (Department of Environment and Primary Industries 2005)
+- Protocols for the Translocation of Fish in Victorian Inland Public Waters (Department of Primary Industries 2005)

-- Victorian Protocol for the Translocation of Blue Mussels (Department of Environment and Primary Industries 2006)
+- Victorian Protocol for the Translocation of Blue Mussels (Department of Primary Industries 2006)

-- Victorian Protocol for the Translocation of Eels (Department of Environment and Primary Industries 2006a)
+- Victorian Protocol for the Translocation of Eels (Department of Primary Industries 2006a)

-- Victorian Abalone Aquaculture Translocation Protocol (Department of Environment and Primary Industries 2007)
+- Victorian Abalone Aquaculture Translocation Protocol (Victorian Fisheries Authority 2018)

-- Victorian Protocol for the Translocation of Aquatic Animals to Recirculating Aquaculture Systems (Department of Environment and Primary Industries 2008)
+- Victorian Protocol for the Translocation of Aquatic Animals to Recirculating Aquaculture Systems (Department of Primary Industries 2008).

-All translocation protocols are available on the DEPI website.
+All translocation protocols are available on the VFA website (https://vfa.vic.gov.au/operational-policy/moving-and-stocking-live-aquatic-organisms).

 Industry organisations, companies or individuals can prepare translocation protocols.
-Such translocation protocols will be referred to the TEP and require approval by the Secretary, DEPI, or delegate.
+Such translocation protocols will be referred to the TEP and require approval by the VFA Manager Aquaculture, VFA Fisheries Management and Science Director or VFA Chief Executive Officer.

 In some cases, a proposed translocation of live aquatic organisms may represent minimal environmental risk and is not compliant with an approved translocation protocol.